 In some ways yes, and some ways no. In many ways, the Memphis and the coaching staff was what I expected but I didn’t fully understand until I had gotten to college and practiced with the team and spent time with them.
 Also in seeing what some of my friends and peers had at other colleges while I was at Memphis, I soon realized that things were much different than what I would have liked.

-Would Locker Room Talk have helped you as a recruit in high school?
+Would LRT Sports have helped you as a recruit in high school?

 What advice do you personally have for high school tennis players looking to play in college?